vlad-onis/vlad-onis.github.io/_posts/2023-12-01-refactoring-turbine.md

 There is still a lot left to do.

 * We want to be able to configure turbine from outside through config files
-* Rethink the component design a bit decoupling responsibilities a bit more by adding a Path Resolver
+* Rethink the component design a bit to decouple responsibilities more by adding an HttpPath Resolver
 * We want to stop having a series turbine and move forward to a parallel turbine (electronics joke lol 📺).
-But in all seriousness turbine is now single threaded so to wrap it up we'll need to load test it and parallelise it
+But in all seriousness turbine is now single threaded so to wrap it up we'll need to load test it and parallelize it

 ## Outro